Last Updated on July 5, 2026 by Daniel Globe

 The peak tourist seasons in the Atacama Desert typically align with the Southern Hemisphere’s summer months, from December to February.
 During this time, visitors flock to the region to take advantage of warmer temperatures and clearer skies.
 The summer months offer ideal conditions for outdoor activities such as hiking, stargazing, and exploring the diverse landscapes that define the desert.

 The influx of tourists during this period also means that accommodations and tours may be more crowded and expensive.
-In addition to favorable weather conditions, peak season coincides with several local festivals and events that attract visitors.
-For instance, the Festival de la Vendimia in March celebrates the grape harvest and showcases local wines, drawing both locals and tourists alike.
+In addition to favorable weather conditions, peak season coincides with regional cultural events.
+Across northern Chile, wine-harvest festivals — broadly known as Fiestas de la Vendimia — take place in nearby wine-producing valleys in the first months of the year, and travelers based in the region sometimes combine a desert trip with a visit to these celebrations.

 Off-Peak Tourist Seasons in the Atacama Desert

-Conversely, the off-peak tourist seasons in the Atacama Desert occur during the winter months of June to August.
-While temperatures can be cooler during this time, with daytime highs averaging around 15 degrees Celsius (59 degrees Fahrenheit) and nighttime lows dropping significantly, this period offers a unique opportunity for travelers seeking solitude and a more intimate experience with nature.
+The off-peak tourist seasons in the Atacama Desert occur during the winter months of June to August.
+While temperatures can be cooler during this time, with daytime highs averaging around 15°C (59°F) and nighttime lows dropping well below that, this period offers a unique opportunity for travelers seeking solitude and a more intimate experience with nature.
 The reduced number of tourists allows for a more tranquil exploration of attractions such as Valle de la Luna (Valley of the Moon) and El Tatio geysers.

 Visiting during the off-peak season also presents advantages in terms of cost.
 Accommodations and tours are often more affordable, making it an attractive option for budget-conscious travelers.
-Additionally, winter months may bring occasional rainfall to certain areas of the desert, resulting in a temporary transformation of the landscape.
+Occasional rainfall in winter months, though rare, can trigger blooming wildflowers in some areas — a striking but unpredictable contrast to the desert’s usual arid scenery.

 Best Activities to Enjoy in the Atacama Desert

 The Atacama Desert offers a plethora of activities that cater to various interests, making it a versatile destination for adventure seekers and nature enthusiasts alike.
 One of the most popular activities is stargazing, as the region boasts some of the clearest skies on Earth due to its high altitude and minimal light pollution.
-Observatories such as ALMA (Atacama Large Millimeter Array) provide guided tours that allow visitors to learn about astronomy while marveling at celestial wonders.
+The Atacama Large Millimeter Array (ALMA) operates a public visitor program, though availability and schedules vary, so checking directly before your trip is recommended.

 Hiking is another favored pursuit in the Atacama Desert, with numerous trails leading through breathtaking landscapes.
 The Valle de la Luna is particularly renowned for its otherworldly rock formations and lunar-like terrain, offering hikers a chance to explore unique geological features up close.
 For those seeking a more adrenaline-fueled experience, sandboarding on the dunes near San Pedro de Atacama provides an exhilarating way to enjoy the desert’s vast expanses.